awslabs/aws-greengrass-labs-component-for-the-things-stack-lorawan/README.md

 6. Use GDK to publish a new component version to Greengrass cloud services and upload artifacts to an S3 bucket.
 7. Prompt you to add permissions for the configuration secret and artifacts bucket to the Greengrass core device role.
 8. Deploy the new component version to the Greengrass core (creating The Things Stack admin user in the process).
-9. Run Robot Framework integration tests to confirm The Things Stack is running under Greengrass.

 The script accepts 4 arguments: